-Liverpool City Region Metro Mayor, Steve Rotheram has agreed a joint statement with London Mayor, Sadiq Kahn and the country’s five recently elected Regional Mayors calling on Government to agree greater spending powers, and commit to further devolution.
+Steve Rotheram has agreed a joint statement with the Mayor of London, Sadiq Khan, and the country’s other recently elected regional mayors calling on government to agree greater spending powers, and commit to further devolution.

 The statement comes on the eve of the first-ever meeting of the UK’s seven most powerful local politicians.
-The three Labour and four Tory Mayors represent cities and regions that generate 40% of the UK’s economic growth.
+The three Labour and four Conservative mayors represent cities and regions that generate 40% of the UK’s economic growth.

 “Devolution is the single most important means of achieving a more economically balanced and prosperous UK.
 It transfers powers, resources and autonomy to the places that will be our country’s most important growth engines.
 It is vitally important that the Government sustains and accelerates its commitment to devolution.”

 The mayors will be pressing the government for further powers relating to skills, training and apprenticeships as a key to driving local economic growth, as well as arguing for greater fiscal autonomy and local control over existing taxes and the revenues they create.
 The meeting is scheduled to be the first in a series aimed at redressing the UK’s lack of political and economic balance.